A function is a reusable block of code that performs a specific task when called or invoked from another part of the program.

 void

-if the function does not return any value. - Function name: It is the unique identifier of the function that will be used to invoke it from other parts of the program.
+if the function does not return any value. - Function name: The unique identifier of the function that will be used to invoke it from other parts of the program.

-- Parameter list: These are variables that are used to pass information to the function when called.
+- Parameter list: Variables used to pass information to the function when called.

-- Function code: It is the set of instructions that will be executed when the function is called.
+- Function code: The set of instructions that will be executed when the function is called.

 Basic Example